douymLab/mutpipe/dndscv/readme.md

 ### input:

-The input file is the output file from mutpipe's SelectPointMutation test inputfiles we provide under the "demo_data" folder
+The input file is the output file from mutpipe's SelectPointMutation test inputfiles we provide under the "demo_data/dndscv_input" folder

 ### output: